-Following the main divide of the South Island this route is surrounded by unspoilt forests, alpine meadows, huge waterfalls, alpine lakes and views of the highest peaks, including Mount Aspiring.
-Even though this trek is challenging, there is plenty of time to relax and enjoy the breathtaking scenery.
-No heavy packs needed, accommodation is a combination of beautiful mountain huts and our private campsites.
+The Gillespie Rabbit Alpine Traverse crosses Rabbit Pass and follows Gillespie Pass Circuit through Mt Aspiring National Park.
+Following the main divide of the South Island, this guided tramping tour is surrounded by unspoilt forests, alpine meadows, huge waterfalls, and alpine lakes.
+Even though this guided trek is challenging, there is plenty of time to relax and enjoy the breath-taking alpine scenery.
+Accommodation is a combination of beautiful mountain huts and our private campsites.

-This route requires good fitness, balance, coordination and a good head for heights.
-Some of this route is off any prepared track so there are numerous unbridged and unavoidable side streams and rivers to cross and steep rocky hillsides to scramble up and down.
+This route traversing through both Gillespie Pass and Rabbit Pass in an alpine environment requires good fitness, balance, coordination, and a good head for heights.
+Some of this route is off any prepared track so there are numerous unbridged and unavoidable side streams.
+This trek involves river crossings and steep rocky hillsides to scramble up and down.

-We pick you up at your accommodation and depart for the Young Valley.
-If the rivers are high then jet boat access to the start of the track is provided.
+We pick you up at your accommodation and depart for the Young Valley (close to Makarora River) to begin the guided Gillespie Rabbit Pass Alpine Traverse tour.
+If the rivers are high, then jet boat access to the start of the track is provided.
 The Young Valley is a wonderland of dense native forest and high peaks.
-The trail steepens and climbs steadily to tree line.
+The trail steepens and climbs steadily to tree line before reaching Young Hut.

 7 hrs 650m ascent

-The track meanders through the beautiful Siberia Valley and then plunges steeply to the Wilkin River where your mountain hut awaits.
-Here we get resupplied by jet boat so fresh vegetables are back on the menu!
+The track meanders through the beautiful Siberia Valley and then plunges steeply to the Wilkin River, which is then crossed to access Kerin Forks hut.
+Here we get resupplied by jet boat, so fresh vegetables are back on the menu!
 From here on sleeping bags are supplied at the campsites so we no longer need to carry sleeping bags and pads.

-Following the Wilkin River the track gradually rises until reaching the Top Forks.
+Following the Wilkin River along the Wilkin Valley Track, the track gradually rises, until reaching Top Forks.
 This area is one of New Zealand’s treasures with outstanding native bush and hanging glaciers.
 The track alternates between forest and open river flats.
 Top Forks Hut has a wood burning stove and views that are hard to believe.

 7 hrs 300m ascent

-We leave our packs behind for a day trip to Lake Castalia.
+We leave our packs behind for a day trip to Lake Castalia along the Wilkin River North Branch (towards Newland Pass).
 The track is rugged with plenty of stream crossings and boulder scrambling.
 Some may prefer a shorter day or just a rest day to swim and admire the world class views.

 7 hrs 500m ascent 500m descent or a rest day

 An early start gets us up to Waterfall Flat.
-It is not hard to imagine where it gets its name with torrents of water pouring of the surrounding cliffs.
+It is not hard to imagine where it gets its name with torrents of water pouring of the surrounding Southern Alps cliffs.
 The improbable scramble up the Waterfall Face leads to Rabbit Pass.
 We clip you into a fixed hand line for 60 meters to give you confidence on the trickiest part of the route.
 A long descent through native herb gardens is a magical end to an exhilarating day.
-Pickelhaub Camp is an expedition type setup with a cook tent, table and chairs with smaller four person tents to sleep in.
+The evening ends at Pickelhaub Camp, which is an expedition type setup with a cook tent, table and chairs with smaller four person tents to sleep in.

 9-11 hrs 900m ascent 650 descent